-The FASEA exams are held in an approved centre on computers provided, allowing electronic access to statutory legislation and certain other materials published by ASIC and other regulators as specified by FASEA.
+The FASEA exam is held in an approved centre on computers provided, allowing electronic access to statutory legislation and certain other materials published by ASIC and other regulators as specified by FASEA.

-To pass, advisers will need to demonstrate a strong working knowledge and ability to apply to situations, in three areas:
+To pass, advisers need to demonstrate a strong working knowledge and ability to apply to situations, in three areas: